bdWhistmore/NSM-Engineering/capstone.md

 `sudo yum makecache fast`

-`exit`

 ---

 Configure the rest of the containers to pull from the local repository

 ---

-Connect to the sensor to begin pushing the files to the other containers

-`ssh sensor`

 Copy the updated local.repo to the archive directory.